 From Europe and Asia, introduced to New York as early as 1962.
 In Ontario by 2005.

 Head: Black, squarish, smooth (few punctures) but not shiny.
 Above mouth area (clypeus) slightly raised (convex); mouth area more concave.
 Mandibles black, short, with 3 teeth.
 Cheeks as wide as eye width.
-Female has some white hair on mouth area and along inner eye margins.
-Male has hair on lower cheeks; hair on mouth and below mouth can be quite dense.
+Female has very few white hairs on lower face.
+Male dense whitish hair on lower face and cheeks.

 Antenna: Black, short, 10 segments on female, 11 on male.
 Male antenna do not appear much longer than female’s.